MilohPadgett/SubmersibleDataLogger/README.md

 <img src="https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/d7b20bbb-f6e2-482a-9373-1e6521d29a1d" width="600">
 <img src="https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/85c962e0-a4a5-4f83-8a10-1d1ebcdf18b6" width="381">

-8. Looking at the back side of the NUCLEO board make sure the cables are plug in and match the image on the left.
+8. Looking at the back side of the NUCLEO board, make sure the cables are plug in and match the image on the left.
 If cables are unplugged refer to 8a through 8d.

 Note: Image on the right shows a top down view of the connections.
 Cables should be attached to the bottom of the board.
 Arrows in the image on the left match the arrows on the Dupont connector, which are used to make sure the cable is plug in with the right orientation.